stackforge/pecan/docs/source/deployment.rst

 uses the `uwsgi <http://projects.unbit.it/uwsgi/wiki/uwsgiProtocol>`__ protocol, but can speak other protocols as well (http, fastcgi...).

+`Cherokee <http://www.cherokee-project.com/>`__ is a flexible, very fast, lightweight Web server.
+It is implemented entirely in C, and has no dependencies beyond a standard C library.

 Gunicorn + nginx
 ++++++++++++++++
 `Gunicorn <http://gunicorn.org/'>`__, or "Green Unicorn", is a WSGI HTTP Server for UNIX.
 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
 It supports both eventlet and greenlet.

-Running a Flask application on this server is quite simple:
+`nginx <http://nginx.org/en/>`_ is a web and a reverse proxy server for HTTP, SMTP, POP3 and IMAP protocols, with a strong focus on high concurrency, performance and low memory usage.